Acerca de

 Mild Hyperbarics is generally a pressure protocol up to 1.3 ATA (atmospheres absolute) or 4 PSI (pound per square inch).
 High Pressure Hyperbarics involves pressures above 1.5 ATA.
 These pressures are achieved in a variety of chambers currently available on the market, including monoplace, multiplace, and portable chambers.
 Iowa HBOT uses a hard-sided chamber that provides pressure up to 3.0 ATA, and a soft-sided chamber that provides pressure up to 1.3 ATA.

 In the United States, there are certain indications which insurance covers.
-Currently, Iowa HBOT is categorically excluded from health insurance coverage.

 Each case is different and your clinician may regulate protocols depending on a patient’s condition, disease, prognosis, and improvements through the course of therapy.